 For now, we have Jack’s Solar Garden and others to look at as examples.

 Contact Freedom Solar to Join the Solar Movement

-If you’re interested in installing solar panels at your home or business, contact Freedom Solar today.
+If you’re interested in a home solar installation or commercial solar installation, contact solar panel company Freedom Solar today.
 Call us at (800) 504-2337 or complete our consultation form, and one of our solar specialists will be in touch!

 Featured image via Colorado Agrivoltaic Learning Center, photo taken by Werner Slocum of the National Renewable Energy Laboratory